 Are there different types of 401(k) loans?

 Generally speaking, there are 2 types of 401(k) loans: a general purpose loan and a residential loan.

-- General Purpose: This type of loan can be used for any reason when an employee needs cash such as when buying a car or paying for college.
+- 401(k) General Purpose Loan: This type of loan can be used for any reason when an employee needs cash such as when buying a car or paying for college.
 When applying for the loan, the employee doesn’t need to explain why they need the money or what they plan to do with it.
 The maximum repayment term for a general purpose loan is 5 years.

-- Residential: An employee who needs to take a loan to access money to buy a primary residence is called a residential loan.
+- 401(k) Residential Loan: An employee who needs to take a loan to access money to buy a primary residence is called a residential loan.
 For this type of loan, an employee must provide supporting documentation, like a purchase and sales agreement.
 These loans offer longer repayment terms than a general purpose loan.
 We’ll talk about repayment later.

 For either type, the IRS sets a maximum amount that an employee can borrow.
 That amount is 50% of the employee’s vested balance in the plan or $50,000 minus the highest outstanding loan balance an employee had previously – whichever is less.
 Let’s look at a couple of examples:

 - An employee has $10,000 vested: They could borrow $5,000.